asreview/asreview/docs/source/installation.rst

     python --version

 If the command returns `python: command not found`, then Python isn't installed.
-If your Python version is 3.6.x or higher, you can skip to `section 'Installing ASReview' <#install-asreview>`__.
+If your Python version is 3.6.x or higher, you can proceed to `section 'Installing ASReview' <#install-asreview>`__.

 To install a recent version of Python, we recommend to install Anaconda.
 Anaconda offers a user-friendly Python environment.
 Install Anaconda from the website `Anaconda for MacOS <https://docs.anaconda.com/anaconda/install/mac-os/>`__.
-Repeat the step above to check if Python is installed.
+Afterwards, the step above to check if Python is installed.

 Install ASReview